China's epidemic has come back again, Beijing and other places remind you to wear masks | Beijing Municipal Health and Health Commission | Beijing New Crown | School - Breaking Latest News

 On May 24, the Beijing Municipal Health Commission released the “Weekly Epidemic Report for the 20th Week of 2023”.
 The report shows that the city has reported a total of 25,544 cases of 14 kinds of notifiable infectious diseases, and 1 death.
 Among them, the number of cases of new coronavirus infection in the city has been ranked first for four consecutive weeks.

-At the same time, the Beijing Municipal Health and Health Commission recommends that citizens wear masks when taking public transportation, or entering a closed environment and crowded places; when touching express delivery, elevator buttons, door handles, etc., they should wash their hands or disinfect their hands in time, and ask not to be sick Go to work, go to school.
+At the same time, the Beijing Municipal Health and Health Commission recommends that citizens wear masks when taking public transportation, or entering a closed environment and crowded places; when touching express delivery, elevator buttons, door handles, etc., they should wash their hands or disinfect their hands in time, and are asked not to wear masks.
+Sick to work, go to school.

 In addition to Beijing, the number of patients infected with the new coronavirus in Guangdong, Shanghai and other places has been increasing recently.